TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 "I want people to experience Turkish food in a Turkish home with a Turkish person," she says.
 "I really want them to live the life of a local."

-While students wash their hands between courses or check on their creations as they cook on the stove, one of Aysin's assistants swoops in and swiftly preps the table, swapping out ingredients and wiping up messes from the previous culinary creations.
+While students wash their hands between courses or check on their creations as they cook on the stove, one of Aysin's assistants swoops in and swiftly preps the table, swapping ingredients and wiping up messes from the previous culinary creations.

-Ingredients for student culinary creations at Cookistan
+Ingredients for student culinary creations at the Cookistan cooking school in Turkey.

 Onions, a bowl of ground meat, yogurt, and an array of spices greet eager students.

 According to Aysin, Ottoman cuisine recipes are very concrete, as they originated from palace kitchens dating back 500 years.
-On the opposite end of the spectrum, Anatolian cuisine is common among small, poorer villages throughout Turkey.
+On the opposite end of the spectrum, Anatolian cuisine is typical among small, poorer villages throughout Turkey.

-Aysin teaching students at Cookistan
+Aysin teaching students at Cookistan.

-After all the dishes have been cooked, students are served their creations either inside or under moonlight on Aysin's relaxing patio.
+After all the dishes have been cooked, students are served their creations inside or under moonlight on Aysin's relaxing patio.

 "Students come from all over the world, mostly Australia, America and Europe.
 I also get some from far east countries."

-In a global fast food climate where easy-to-create snacks are becoming more common than healthy and home cooked meals, Aysin has been pleasantly surprised by the number of young people wanting to learn to cook.
-“I never realized how many young people are interested in cooking international cuisine,” Aysin said.
+In a global fast-food climate where easy-to-create snacks are becoming more common than healthy and home-cooked meals, Aysin has been pleasantly surprised by the number of young people wanting to learn to cook.
+"I never realized how many young people are interested in cooking international cuisine," Aysin said.

 Related Articles